myneur/ClimateChangeViz/README.md

 Downloading is tricky, because not all models are available on all servers.

 - DownloaderCopernicus is easier to start with, but more models are missing there.
 - DownloaderESGF has more models, but can be hard to tame.
-It might be necessary to add trusted certificates in the computer or toggle following methods (`method='request'|'wget'`).
+It might be necessary to add trusted certificates in the computer or toggle following methods (`method='request'|'wget'`) like in the downloader.py main().